 A 10- to 12-year-old dog, depending on his size and individual variation, is roughly the equivalent of a 60- to 90-year-old person.

 By now, you’ve likely realized that your dog is slowing down.
 He may still enjoy a long walk, but he is not quite as zippy as he used to be.
-You might even notice that he sleeps more or takes a bit longer to rouse or respond to commands.
+You might even notice that senior dogs sleep more or take a bit longer to rouse or respond to commands.
 Regular veterinary visits can help determine whether those changes are normal aging or signs of illness.

 Though your dog is no longer a young dog, he still needs a good dose of activity to stay healthy, both physically and mentally.
 Play a game of hide-and-seek with a treat to help keep him on his paws.